easelinc/queue_classic_delayed/README.md

 It's important to note that queue_classic_delayed doesn't guarantee exactly when a job will run.
-It will only place the specified job in the job queue after the point in time that is specified.
+It will only place the specified job in the job queue on the next run of the scheduler following the point in time that is specified.

 ## Setup

-1. Install queue_classic (you already have queue_classic, setup right?)
+1. Install and configure queue_classic.
 1. Add queue_classic_delayed to your gemfile.
 1. Run the migration below.
-1. Setup `QC::Delayed::Scheduler.perfom` to execute at an interval you wish to check for new jobs.
+1. Setup `QC::Delayed::Scheduler.perform` to execute at an interval you wish to check for new jobs.
+You may find the clockwork gem to be useful.

 ## db/migrate/add_queue_classic_delayed.rb